jakeodendaal-design/GrandpaDemon/README.md

 # Grandpa Demon
-A mod created by ItzKiba.
+A mod created by ItzKiba.(And forked by bocaj583)

 ![Title](resources/readme/difficulties.png)